DanielePalaia/greenplumToSplunk/README.md

 This prototype is continuing the experiment done here: </br>
 https://github.com/DanielePalaia/splunkExternalTables</br>
 But in this case is doing the opposite test.
 From a Greenplum table this is storing in parallel logs on Splunk passing through a writable web external table.</br>
-A jar is provided </br>
+A .jar is provided (./target) </br>
-This one is taking in input a file and storing it on splunk </br>
+This one is taking in input a csv file and storing it on splunk </br>
 A bash script is encapsulating it.
-It catch piped input, save it on a temporary file and pass it to the .jar </br>
+It catch piped input from Greenplum, save it on a temporary file and pass it to the .jar </br>
 the script in then embedded on external writable web table definition </br>
 </br>